Vertex Cuts: Thin subsystems

 \begin{theo} A thin cut is either an $A$-cut or a $B$-cut. \end{theo}

 \begin{proof} Let $C$ be a thin cut which is not an $A$-cut.
 Then there is a thin cut $D$ which is not nested with $C$.
-By Lemma~\ref{lemm:lemma_A_B}, there is a large component $C_0^*$ of $C^*$ which contains $C^*\cap ND$.
-In order to prove that $C$ is a $B$-cut we have to show that $C^*$ has no other large component.
+By Lemma~\ref{lemm:lemmathin}, there is a cut component $C_0^*$ of $C^*$ which contains $C^*\cap ND$.
+In order to prove that $C$ is a $B$-cut we have to show that $C^*$ has no other cut component.